Carter (supercomputer)

 Carter is a supercomputer installed at Purdue University in the fall of 2011 in a partnership with Intel.
 The high-performance computing cluster is operated by Information Technology at Purdue (ITaP), the university's central information technology organization.
-ITaP also operates clusters named Steele built in 2008, Coates built in 2009, Rossmann built in 2010, and Hansen built in the summer of 2011.
+ITaP also operates clusters named Steele built in 2007, Coates built in 2009, Rossmann built in 2010, and Hansen built in the summer of 2011.
 Carter was the fastest campus supercomputer in the U.S. outside a national center when built.
-It was one of the first clusters to employ Intel's second generation Xenon E-5 "Sandy Bridge" processor and ranked 54th on the November 2011 TOP500 list, making it Purdue's first Top 100-ranked research computing system.
+It was one of the first clusters to employ Intel's second generation Xeon E5 "Sandy Bridge" processor and ranked 54th on the November 2011 TOP500 list, making it Purdue's first Top 100-ranked research computing system.

 Hardware

 The Carter cluster consists of HP Proliant compute nodes with two 8-core Intel Xeon-E5 processors (16 cores per node), either 32 gigabytes or 64 GB of memory, and a 500 GB system disk.
 NVIDIA Tesla GPU-accelerated nodes also are available.
 All nodes have 56 Gbit/s FDR Infiniband connections from Mellanox.
 Carter was the first cluster to employ this generation of Mellanox interconnects.